hypercatjam/Guitar-Pro-Tremolo-Converter/README.md

 * **GP5 Only:** Only works with GP5 files.
 You must export any newer GP files to GP5 or older via File>Export>GP5 in Guitar Pro 8.
 * **Time Signatures:** I've only tested on 4/4 and 3/4.
 More testing required for odd time signatures.
+* **No Triplets:** Because Guitar Pro does not have a way to indicate triplets on tremolo picking, you will need to make sure the conversion is accurate.
+If the song sounds slightly faster than your tab, you will likely need to add triplets.
 * **Potential issues:** Know that it may mess with other techniques that some tabs have such as using tremolo for pickscrapes in GP.

 ## Requirements